Ahmadzadeh920/Blog-Customized/README.md

 # Introduction
-This project main goal is to show you how we can use django rest api to create a base blog app with customized authentications(JWT and Token) and all base needs.
+ main goal of this project is to show you how we can use django rest api to create a base blog app with customized authentications(JWT and Token) and all base needs.
 This project includes:
 - Setting up project with Docker (dockerfile/docker-compose)
 - Setup Django Model for a Blog and AbstractBaseUser